Operating artifacts that make grant risk visible earlier

 Primary Reviewer

-Director of Grants / Grants Manager
+Director of Grants / Grants Manager / Finance and operations Leaders / Programme Managers

 Control Point

-Monthly threshold-based escalation to COO.
+Monthly threshold-based escalation to c-level

 Grant Obligations Cockpit